SebastianTitoWilke/german_nlp/README.md

 2. Question to Informations: frage_antwort_maschine.php?q=Question
 3. Get the Answer ...

-but, a warning, this Question-Answer-Machine is not ready, the size of the Memory.php grows fast and the machine creates a lot of errors! :D
+but, a warning, this Question-Answer-Machine is not ready and the machine creates a lot of errors!
+You can try to fix them all :D

 Feel free to change anything ...